ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-16-diabetes-notes-number-8.markdown

 Already I have learned that the empty headed or spaced out feeling I get towards the end of the working day comes when my blood glucose dips to the lowest of the day, of any days, just above 4mmol/L. Most of these occurrences also coincided with a slightly larger lunch than usual and then “fasting” until later.

 The days when my mmol/L doesn’t dip that low I don’t feel empty headed or spaced out, I feel OK.
-It’s a small sample from a week’s data, but there’s a hypothesis there to test.
+It’s a small sample from a week’s data but there’s a correlation, and a hypothesis there to test.
 After years of _this_ it feels like I am learning, maybe getting some micro understanding beyond the "Here's your blood sugar average for the last three months".

 A lesson learned here: For the foreseeable future I will have a smaller lunch and have several smaller snacks through the afternoon.